 If you are having issues with the quality of the video you're receiving from remote cameras to the main switching device, it usually means there's a mismatch between the strength of your Wi-Fi and the Wi-Fi Optimization Mode you're using in Switcher Studio.
 Examples of common issues include dropped frames and jerky video on the main switcher.
-You can resolve these camera communication issues by changing the Wi-Fi Optimization Mode as follows:
+This article covers the individual settings and instructions for adjusting the Wi-Fi Optimization Mode.

 Understanding Wi-Fi Optimization Mode Settings

 When you change the Wi-Fi Optimization Mode, it adjusts the latency (i.e. delay) between your remote cameras and the display in your switcher.
 The software always has some camera latency to compensate for any network issues and to ensure the video from all the devices is synchronized.
 By default, the Wi-Fi Optimization is set to Standard, but you can adjust it up or down.
-Keep in mind that the more you lower latency, the greater risk there is for jerky video.
-Here is a breakdown of the settings:
+Keep in mind that the more you lower latency, the greater risk there is for video quality issues.